JJSimo/Notes/cheet.md

 `hashcast --help | grep protocol` and look for module number for the protocol that you need

+if you are decrypting multiple hashes
+=>
+after hashcat finish -->  retype the command with `--show` `hashcat -m 0 file_with_hash.txt /path/wordlist.txt --show` -->  this will print only the pwds

 > [!WARNING]
 > hashcat is heavy on GPU => it's bettere to avoid it inside a VM